Skip to main content

 Illustration of the structural and material pathways to achieve resilience and sustainability

-Two main challenges have been identified from the literature: (1) The effects of HPFRCC on the resilience and sustainability of bridges remain unclear.
-(2) It is unknown how the mixture of HPFRCC should be engineered to achieve optimal resilience and sustainability.
+Although machine learning models were developed to predict the mechanical properties of HPFRCC [44], existing studies mainly focused on mapping mixture design to material properties.
+Specifically, two main challenges have been identified from literature: (1) The effects of HPFRCC on the resilience and sustainability of bridges are unclear.
+Usually, using supplementary materials in mixture design benefits sustainability but shows negative effects on mechanical behaviors.
+There is a tradeoff between resilience and sustainability.
+This brings the second challenge.
+(2) It is unknown how HPFRCC mixtures should be engineered to optimize resilience and sustainability.
 The challenges are attributed to knowledge gaps in understanding of the effects of the mechanical properties of HPFRCC on bridge behaviors and the lack of effective approaches to optimize the design of HPFRCC mixtures for intended applications.

 Methodology